Zantac settlements: Lawsuits

 Related to courtroom action were offers for a cash advance on impending settlements.
 Another money matter related to lawsuits and impending settlements is market timing.

+In June 2023, GSK reached a confidential settlement for one of the lawsuits related to Zantac causing cancer.

 Zantac pill switching settlements

-In 2008 settlements were reached regarding switching Medicaid patients taking Zantac from capsules to the "more costly" tablet form.
+In 2008 settlements were reached regarding Walgreens and CVS switching Medicaid patients taking Zantac from capsules to the "more costly" tablet form.